priyankgada/iOS-12-and-Swift-4-Application-Development-Course-In-Hindi/README.md

 # Committed Changes

-Update - 027-29Oct2018-SR
+Update - 027-29Oct2018-DONE
-Added Modules - 16, 17, 18, 19 and 20
+Scheduled Videos - 16, 17, 18, 19, 20
-Added Source Code - 16, 17, 18, 19 and 20
+Done with arrays and Dictionaries with Challeneges TODO-028-02Nov2018

 # Under Construction

-Normal Course
+Normal Course from basics
-Instagram Application
+How to make Instagram Application
-Flappy Bird Application
+How to make Flappy Bird Application
-SnapChat Application
+How to Make SnapChat Application

 # Video Tutorials